Azure-Samples/active-directory-b2c-ios-swift-native-msal/README.md

 ## Community Help and Support

-We use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) with the community to provide support.
+We use Stack Overflow to provide support using [tag MSAL](http://stackoverflow.com/questions/tagged/msal) and [tag azure-ad-b2c](http://stackoverflow.com/questions/tagged/azure-ad-b2c).
 We highly recommend you ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.

 If you find and bug or have a feature request, please raise the issue on [GitHub Issues](../../issues).